REI Co-op Flash Air 2

 Before the Flash Air, REI’s lightest two-person model was the Quarter Dome SL 2.
 This tent in many ways mirrors the Big Agnes Tiger Wall above with a semi-freestanding build, thin materials (15D on the floor and fly), and two side doors.
 As with the Tiger Wall, the Quarter Dome is a better ventilator, and its pole structure makes the tent feel more open than the Flash Air.
-But the SL can’t match it in weight, and its floor area is noticeably smaller at 28.7 square feet due to tapered shape at the foot end.
+But the SL can’t match it in weight, while not offering any more in the way of floor area.
 If you’re weighing the two REI tents, the Quarter Dome has a more familiar set-up process and better storage (both interior and vestibule), but the Flash Air wins out among ounce-counters.

 Moving into the cottage tent industry, the Tarptent Double Rainbow is arguably the Flash Air’s most direct competitor.
 Both tents cost $299, use non-freestanding constructions, and weigh about the same (the REI is lighter by 2 oz.).
 In addition, their hybrid single-wall constructions make them a little more prone to moisture build-up, although from our experiences, we’ve found the REI is a better ventilator.
 The Flash Air is also a more refined product in general: the materials have a higher-quality feel, and the Double Rainbow requires you to either seam seal it yourself or pay an additional $35.
 Availability can also be a little hit-or-miss with the Tarptent, which is fairly typical among smaller outdoor brands.
 In the end, both are solid options, but the REI strikes us as the more complete product.